Eva Almenar, Ph.D.

-Dr. Almenar is currently an associate professor at the School of Packaging at Michigan State University, and is mainly working on developing packaging materials made from renewable feedstock with a focus on active packaging materials (antimicrobial, scavenge, and temperature-sensitivity materials) for the delivery of high-quality and safe food (https://www.canr.msu.edu/almenar/research-team/).
+Dr. Almenar is currently a professor at the School of Packaging at Michigan State University, and is mainly working on developing packaging materials made from renewable feedstock with a focus on active packaging materials (antimicrobial, scavenge, and temperature-sensitivity materials) for the delivery of high-quality and safe food (https://www.canr.msu.edu/almenar/research-team/).
 Utilizing her background and experience in material science and packaging, these new packaging materials are being created based on the characteristics and needs of the fresh produce and its supply chain for their successful commercial application.
 Her background in food science allows her to perform physicochemical, microbiological, and sensory studies to monitor the changes of the fresh produce packaged in these new materials during storage.
 These studies are carried out in close collaboration with researchers specialized in packaging, microbiology, postharvest physiology, and sensory analysis, as well as with produce growers, commodity groups, plastic suppliers, and packaging equipment suppliers from different countries around the world.

 Dr. Almenar has authored and co-authored a variety of publications, including 39 peer reviewed articles, 9 non peer reviewed articles, and 5 peer-reviewed book chapters (https://www.canr.msu.edu/almenar/publications/).
 She is also the author of 7 invention disclosures.
 Dr. Almenar teaches undergraduate/graduate courses.
 Below are Dr. Almenar teaching activities.